vkhait/web_scraping_project/README.md

 # web_scraping_project
-YThis is a web-scraping and data analysis project.
+This is a web-scraping and data analysis project.
 I have identified HTML elements on a page, identified their id and class attributes, and used this knowledge to extract information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.
 I have also scraped various types of information.
 These include HTML tables and recurring elements, like multiple news articles on a webpage.

 What I have Created